Homeland: A True Portrayal of Mental Illness

 Bipolar disorder is caused by a brain disturbance in mood regulation that can induce in its victims soaring flights of excitement and euphoria, and, alternately, crushing feelings of sadness and hopelessness.
 The cause of bipolar disorder is believed to be genetic as it runs in families and various genes have been associated with the condition.
 And although high “doses” of susceptibility genes can spontaneously precipitate these bouts of emotional excess, they are more often provoked by environmental stress and disruptive life events (e.g. death of a loved one, loss of a job, interpersonal conflicts, recreational drug use).

 On other occasions we see her being flirtatious and engaging in risky behaviors such as when she goes to a bar and picks up a guy who she sleeps with; or when she flirts with Saul and tries to kiss him.
-It’s hard to know whether her seductions of Brody (season one) and Ayam (season four) are the result of zealous dedication to her job or bipolar-driven promiscuity.
+It’s hard to know whether her seductions of Brody (Season 1) and Ayam (Season 4) are the result of zealous dedication to her job or bipolar-driven promiscuity.

 The writers also effectively weave the overt manifestations of Carrie’s illness into the plot.
-In the final episode of season one, Carrie’s becomes paranoid, grandiose, and disorganized, leading to her hospitalization and electroshock treatment (ECT); despite its notorious reputation, a very effective and safe treatment for bipolar disorder.
-In season 4, her adversaries use her illness to undermine her by sabotaging her medication and causing her to relapse.
+In the final episode of Season 1, Carrie becomes paranoid, grandiose, and disorganized, leading to her hospitalization and electroshock treatment (ECT); despite its notorious reputation, a very effective and safe treatment for bipolar disorder.
+In Season 4, her adversaries use her illness to undermine her by sabotaging her medication and causing her to relapse.